 The major issue that the GIA have identifies is in the identification of very tiny diamonds, or melee which can include both natural and Lab Created synthetic diamonds.
 To assist the jewellery trade to overcome this issue the GIA has developed an automated instrument that enables the testing of very small diamonds and as part of their ongoing research program on Man-Made they have recently also set up a CVD growth facility where they are able to produce their own Synthetic diamonds for study.

 The best way for a consumer to find out whether a diamond is natural or Lab Created is to always request a certificate upon purchase of the gemstone ask for its certificate (you should not buy diamonds that are not accompanied by such a document).
-Diamond certificates issued by the GIA will indicate if the stone is a Synthetic or a natural diamond.
+Diamond certificates (see below) issued by the GIA or IGI will indicate if the stone is a lab grown or a natural diamond.

-WHAT COLOURS ARE LAB CREATED DIAMONDS AVAILABLE IN?
+WHAT COLOURS ARE LAB GROWN DIAMONDS AVAILABLE IN?